 The Parque Nacional da Chapada Diamantina is entirely within Brazil’s eastern, Atlantic state of Bahia.
 Chapada refers to cliffs and highland plateaus, home to P. sazimai.
 Bedrock is mainly sedimentary, and not surprisingly the area is dotted with caves and steep escarpments, both the result of weathering by water.
 Depending on altitude (1500 – 3000 ft) and water distribution, temperatures and vegetation vary.
 Dry, sparsely treed grasslands dominate the plateaus, yielding along streams and at lower elevations to Brazilian Atlantic forest, the dominant terrestrial biome of eastern Brazil.
 Night-day temperatures range from 60-80F midwinter to 70-90F midsummer.

 P. sazimai spiderlings are tan-brown.
-As juveniles, dark blue with reddish hairs on the abdomen become evident.
-At a leg span of 2.5″, post molt blue can be very bright.
+Dark blue becomes evident in larger juveniles.
+At a leg span of 2.5″, post molt blue can be bright.
 Over months the blue darkens, until the next molt restores a brighter blue.
 The cycle repeats itself.

-The photo above is of a 2+” post molt female.
+The photo above is of a 2 1/4″ freshly molted female.